uclaacm/hoth9-workshops/intro-to-git/README.md

 ```
 The branch name listed is the branch that you want to merge into your current branch.

-***Please, for the sake of all that is good and non-stressful in this world, DO NOT call this command while on the main branch***
+***Please, for the sake of all that is good and non-stressful in this world, DO NOT call this command while on the main branch.***
-You never wnat to touch main unless you know what you've got is impeccable.
+You never want to touch main unless you know what you've got is impeccable.
 Always be on your feature branch and merge main onto
 your branch.
 This is because when merging, you may face merge conflicts or unexpected bugs that you have to address, and we only
 want to touch main when we know what we've got is safe.
 By merging main onto your feature branch, you are able to address these
 problems on the feature branch, and everything is much safer this way.